Computing the blocks of a quasi-median graph: Cut vertices and blocks in the quasi-median graphs

 We now turn to understanding the cut-vertices and blocks of a quasi-median graph.
 By definition, for each edge $e=\{v_1,v_2\}$ of the quasi-median graph of a set of partitions $\cP$ of $X$, there exists exactly one $P\in\cP$ such that $v_1(P)\not=v_2(P)$.
 We say that $P$ is the {\em partition corresponding to $e$}.
 Given a block $B$ of $Q(\cP)$ we denote by $\cP(B)$ the set of all $P\in\cP$ that correspond to some edge of $B$.
 The following result that relates the connected components of the non-strong-compatibility graph of $\cP$ with the blocks of $Q(\cP)$ is the key component to all that follows.
-Note that it has been proved in the special case where all partitions in $\cP(B)$ have cardinality two in \cite{DHKM11}.
+Note that it has been proved in the special case where all partitions in $\cP(B)$ have cardinality two in Dress et al.~\cite{DHKM11}.

 \begin{thm} Let $X$ be a finite set and $\cP$ be a partition system on $X$.
 Then the blocks of the quasi-median graph of $\cP$ are in bijection with the connected components of the non-strong-compatibility graph of $\cP$.
-More specifically, a bijection is given by mapping each block $B$ of the quasi-median graph $Q(\cP)$ to the (necessarily) connected component of the non-strong-compatibility graph whose vertex set equals $\cP(B)$. \end{thm} \begin{proof} We prove the theorem by induction on $\card \cP$, the base case $\card \cP=1$ being obvious.
+More specifically, a bijection is given by mapping each block $B$ of the quasi-median graph $Q(\cP)$ to the (necessarily) connected component of the non-strong-compatibility graph whose vertex set equals $\cP(B)$. \end{thm} \begin{proof} We prove the theorem by induction on $\card \cP$.
+In the base case $\card \cP=1$, it follows from Theorem~\ref{thm:non-compatible} that $Q(\{P\})$ is isomorphic to a complete graph with $\card P$ vertices; the non-strong-compatibility graph of $\{P\}$ is just an isolated vertex.

-Choose some $P\in \cP$ and set $\cP'=\cP\setminus\{P\}$.
+Now let $\card \cP >1$ and choose some $P\in \cP$ and set $\cP'=\cP\setminus\{P\}$.
 By the induction hypothesis, the blocks of $Q(\cP')$ are in bijection with the connected components of the non-strong-compatibility graph of $\cP'$.
-First suppose that $\cP'$ is strongly compatible to all $P'\in \cP'$.
+First suppose that $P$ is strongly compatible to all $P'\in \cP'$.
 Obviously, the non-strong-compatibility graph of $\cP$ is derived from the non-strong-compatibility graph of $\cP'$ by adding the isolated vertex $P$.
 By Theorem~\ref{thm:qm-characterisation}, the vertices of $Q(\cP)$ are either just vertices of the subgraph isomorphic to $Q(\cP')$ or those $\cP$-maps $v$ defined by

 for some $A\in P$.
 There can be only one vertex which is of both types, and this is the cut vertex separating the two types of vertices and hence the new block where all edges correspond to $P$ from the other blocks.
 The existence of the bijection now follows from the induction hypothesis.